-According to the 2015/16 Australian Horticulture Statistics Handbook, Australia’s horticultural production is valued at over $11 billion, and over $5 billion of this is potentially affected by fruit flies.
+According to the 2018-19 Australian Horticulture Statistics Handbook, Australia’s horticultural production is valued at over $14 billion with around $6 billion of this potentially affected by fruit flies.
 Australia is also a nett exporter of fresh fruit and vegetables and approximately $1 billion of these exports are potentially impacted by fruit flies.
 Therefore, being able to ship fresh fruit and vegetables within Australia and overseas while managing concerns about fruit flies is vital.

 Regions that import fresh fruit and vegetables impose biosecurity conditions to manage the risk that a damaging pest or disease will be on an imported commodity and subsequently establish.
 These conditions are only applied to extent necessary to protect plant life and health, but can vary between regions.

 So, while Australia’s horticultural producers have an enviable reputation of growing some of the world’s best and cleanest commodities, an importing state or country might require that imported fruits and vegetables be treated or to satisfy some other safeguard.
 Given the importance of fruit flies as pests, these measures can be particularly rigorous.
 The requirements that must be met for commodities to be accepted for import into specific overseas countries is set out in the Manual of Importing Country Requirements (MICoR).

 While biosecurity conditions are sometimes thought of as additional requirements, good pest management in the orchard, field, or glasshouse is a critical foundation.
 Effectively managing fruit flies prior to harvest helps to ensure there is a high quality crop for discerning markets and also minimises any chance that pests will be detected during a quarantine detection.
 Even though these pests might not be viable or be of biosecurity concern, they can lead to costly delays.Read more about fruit fly management for producers